-Best of all, these new features, along with the more powerful components that power them, all come for the same price as last year’s model.
+Best of all, these features, along with the more powerful components that power them, all come for the same price as the 2019 model.

 Here is the 27-inch Apple iMac (2020) configuration sent to TechRadar for review